dnsimple/dnsimple-support/content/articles/mx-record.md

 ---
-meta: What an MX record is, and how to create MX records with DNSimple.
 title: What's an MX Record?
 excerpt: What an MX record is, and how to create MX records with DNSimple.
 categories: